hei-synd-iiot/golang/docs/index.md

 }
 ```

-1. A custom error type usualy has the suffix "Error".
+1. A custom error type usually has the suffix "Error".
 2. Adding this `Error` method makes `argError` implement the error interface.
 3. Return our custom error.
 4. `errors.As` is a more advanced version of `errors.Is`.
 It checks that a given error or any error in its chain matches a specific error type and converts to a value of that